View the video tour of our Memorial Cancer Center to learn about our cancer care services.

 Together, Dr. Rupert and Jenna collaborate with those within their cancer journey, focusing on treatment option plans, nutritional guidance, patient education, in addition to continual oncological care.
 Let’s meet the rest of the team!

-- Our navigators saved patients and the organization over $5.2 million last year by accessing grants/foundations, free drug allowances, and more!
+Our navigators saved patients and the organization over $5.2 million in 2020 by accessing grants/foundations, free drug allowances, and more!
 This is double the amount of savings over 2019!

 On top of the resources available from The James Cancer Network, we can expand our team approach, calling on fellow fighters including surgeons from Memorial General & Colorectal Surgery, additional pharmacists, expert members of our Imaging or Laboratory team, as well as dietitians from Diabetes/Nutrition Counseling and those within Spiritual Care, to help round out the care.